-Tropical Storm Beta makes landfall on Texas coast
+Tropical Storm Beta stalls along Texas coast, brings floods

 On Monday, Gov. Greg Abbott issued a disaster declaration for 29 Texas counties ahead of Beta’s arrival.

 Beta is forecast to dump heavy rain on the southwestern corner of Louisiana three weeks after the same area got pounded by Hurricane Laura.
 The rainfall and storm surge prompted Louisiana Gov. John Bel Edwards to declare a state of emergency.
-In Lake Charles, which

 In Lake Charles, Mayor Nic Hunter worried about Beta’s rainfall could set back efforts in his Louisiana community to recover after Laura, which damaged about 95% of the city’s 30,000 structures.
 Hunter said the worry of another storm was “an emotional and mental toll for a lot of our citizens.”

-Beta would be the ninth named storm to make landfall in the continental U.S. this year.
-That would tie a record set in 1916, according to Colorado State University hurricane researcher Phil Klotzbach.

 Parts of the Alabama coast and Florida Panhandle were still reeling from Hurricane Sally, which roared ashore Wednesday, causing at least two deaths.

-Two Boston-based disaster modeling firms figured Sally caused about $2 billion in privately insured losses from wind and storm surge.
-Karen Clark & Company estimated losses at $2 billion, while AIR Worldwide said they were between $1 and $3 billion.
-The estimates don’t include uninsured losses, the National Flood Insurance Program claims or damage to offshore property, like oil rigs.
+Meanwhile, Hurricane Teddy continued its path toward Canada, with a predicted landfall in Nova Scotia early Wednesday before moving into Newfoundland on Wednesday night, forecasters said.
+The large and powerful storm was causing dangerous rip currents along the U.S. East Coast, and tropical storm conditions were expected to begin in Nova Scotia by Tuesday afternoon, the National Hurricane Center said.

-Hurricane Teddy was about 295 miles (475 kilometers) northeast of Bermuda Monday night as it heads toward Nova Scotia.
-It had maximum sustained winds of 100 mph (160 kph) while moving north at 25 mph (40 kph) and away from the wealthy British territory, according to the U.S. National Hurricane Center in Miami.
-It was expected to weaken and become a strong post-tropical cyclone before reaching Nova Scotia on Wednesday.
+Teddy was about 365 miles (590 kilometers) south of Halifax, Nova Scotia, early Tuesday with maximum sustained winds of 105 mph (165 kph).
+Teddy was expected to weaken later Tuesday and Wednesday but forecasters said it would likely be a strong, post-tropical cyclone when it moves in and over Nova Scotia.

-The government closed all air and sea ports, schools and government offices for the second time in a week.
-Hurricane Paulette made landfall in Bermuda on Sept.
-14, knocking down trees and leaving thousands without power.

-Associated Press reporters Seth Borenstein in Kensington, Maryland, and Janet McConnaughey and Rebecca Santana in New Orleans contributed to this report.
+Associated Press reporters Seth Borenstein in Kensington, Maryland, and Janet McConnaughey and Rebecca Santana in New Orleans and Julie Walker in New York City contributed to this report.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70